 Additionally, these APIs allow the use of leveraging VMware snapshots to be able to backup virtual machines without any disruption or backup window.
 All of these benefits allow for no business impact to end users or applications running inside virtual machines.

-The Data Protection framework APIs from VMware were produced to interact with the vSphere Data Protection which is a backup and recovery solution designed for VMware which is powered by EMC’s Avamar product.
+The Data Protection framework APIs from VMware were produced to interact with the vSphere Data Protection which is a backup and recovery solution designed for VMware.
 Back in April 2017, VMware announced that it was ending the availability of Data Protection.
 VMware has made clear that vSphere 6.5 will be the final release to include vSphere Data Protection and future vSphere releases will no longer include Data Protection.

 However, VMware says their focus will instead be on “Storage APIs – Data Protection” to further strengthen the vSphere backup partner relationships.
 Instead of stifling the integrations from backup vendors, this should help to open up the integration from very innovative backup companies who are pushing the envelope working with the storage APIs from VMware.

 How do we interact with vSphere Storage APIs?
 VMware is able to preset the vSphere API interface as a web service that is running on VMware vCenter server.
 This API interface is what provides the access to the vSphere specific management components that allow the management and interaction with virtual machine functions such as snapshots, etc.

 VMware vSphere Storage APIs Array Integration (VAAI)